vatesfr/xen-orchestra/docs/docs/users.md

 ![OpenID Connect sign in](./assets/openid-connect-signin-button.png)

 You’ll be redirected to the login page of your internal portal.
-Once authentificated on it, you will be redirected to the Xen Orchestra home page.
+Once authenticated on it, you will be redirected to the Xen Orchestra home page.

 #### Administrator Guide